 Elizabeth Monzingo,1 Emily M. Elliott,2 Daniel Shanahan,3 David John Baker,4 Juan Ventura,5 and Katherine Vukovics6

-1,4,5,6 Music Theory, Louisiana State University, USA
+1,4,5,6 School of Music, Louisiana State University, USA

-2 Psychology, Louisiana State University, USA
+2 Department of Psychology, Louisiana State University, USA

 3 School of Music, Ohio State University, USA

-1emonzi1@lsu.edu, 2eelliott@lsu.edu, 3shanahan.37@lsu.edu, 4dbake29@lsu.edu, 5kvukov1@lsu.edu
+1emonzi1@lsu.edu, 2eelliott@lsu.edu, 3shanahan.37@osu.edu, 4dbake29@lsu.edu, 5kvukov1@lsu.edu

 Abstract

 Musical training and cognitive abilities appear to be related to one another, but why?
 Recent research has used measures of musical sophistication to predict measures of working memory capacity, especially tonal working memory capacity, and vice versa.
 While good candidates have been posed to explain both directions of causality, definitive meditators have yet to be clearly identified.
 Musicians may have an advantage over non-musicians due to their likely enrollment in aural skills courses, in which they learn strategies for melodic dictation, a complex tonal working memory task.
-They may also have an advantage due to an accruement of aural skills implicitly learned through greater engagement with music, or due to engagement with specific types of music.
+They may also have an advantage due to an accruement of aural skills implicitly learned through more meaningful engagement with music, or due to engagement with specific types of music.
 The aim of this paper is to investigate the role of explicitly and implicitly learned aural skills as potential mediators of the relationship between musicianship and working memory capacity.
-Results suggest that musicians more likely to engage valuable strategies for tonal working memory tasks than non-musicians.
+Results suggest that musicians more likely to engage strategies that encourage deeper levels of processing for tonal working memory tasks than non-musicians.
 Findings also suggest that musicianship and aural skills achievement account for a significant amount of variance on tonal working memory task performance among musicians and non-musicians; however, adding a general working memory capacity measure to the model diminishes the role of aural skills achievement while leaving the measure of musical sophistication significant.
 XX-add in exploratory correlational results.
 Considering these findings, we suggest that the “musician advantage” in working memory tasks may be found in the acquisition of valuable strategies for decreasing working memory load gained through the pursuit of musical mastery, which results in an increased working memory capacity.

 Introduction